 Ever since I can remember, stories have been my world.

-Stories let me know that something exciting was waiting for me, just around the corner so I spent quite a lot of time searching for pirates and dragons in the brambles behind my grandma’s house, just in case.
+These stories all did the same thing: they let me know that excitement and adventure lay just around the corner.
+I spent a lot of time searching for pirates and dragons in the brambles behind my grandma’s house, just in case.

 Then, when I was a teenager, I went on to study English Literature and History at university.
 This was a brilliant excuse to read yet more stories and I got to study some of the best ever created.